equinor/ert/README.md

 ```

 This command will update `pip` if necessary, install the build dependencies,
-compile ERT and install in editable mode, and finally install the runtime
+compile ert and install in editable mode, and finally install the runtime
 requirements.
 Further invocations will only build the necessary source files.
 To
 do a full rebuild, delete the `_skbuild` directory.